relayos/getrelayos.com/cline_docs/activeContext.md

 ## Current Work Focus:

 - Strategy phase in progress
-- Completed implementation of privacy approach review strategy across all products
+- Completed implementation of vertical GTM matrix for key industries
 - Finalizing comprehensive product documentation suite with balanced privacy approach

 ## Next Steps:

 1. Review dependency trackers and verify relationships
-2. Update PRDs and GTM messaging to incorporate the balanced privacy approach
+2. Develop industry-specific content assets for priority verticals (entertainment and software engineer productivity)
-3. Create marketing materials that highlight the balanced privacy approach as a competitive advantage
+3. Update PRDs and GTM messaging to incorporate both the balanced privacy approach and industry-specific positioning
 4. Prepare for transition to Execution phase for website implementation

 ## Active Decisions and Considerations:

-- How to effectively communicate the balanced privacy approach to different user segments
+- How to effectively communicate the balanced privacy approach to different user segments and industries
 - How to implement the tiered product approach for Communities™ in the website design
-- How to showcase the configurable privacy controls as a key differentiator
+- How to showcase the configurable privacy controls as a key differentiator across different verticals
-- What level of technical detail to include about privacy-preserving technologies in marketing materials
+- How to prioritize resources between vertical-specific marketing and privacy-focused messaging